awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-photo-album.md

 To display the contents of an album in the Amazon S3 bucket, the application's `viewAlbum` function takes an album name and creates the Amazon S3 key for that album\.
 The function then calls the `listObjects` method of the `AWS.S3` service object to obtain a list of all the objects \(photos\) in the album\.

-The rest of the function takes the list of objects \(photos\) from the album and generates the HTML needed to display the photos in the web page\.
+The rest of the function takes the list of objects \(photos\) from the album and generates the HTML needed to display the photos in the webpage\.
 It also enables deleting individual photos and navigating back to the album list\.

 ```
 function viewAlbum(albumName) {